Skip to content

 Many of the stained glass windows reflect the church's Portuguese heritage.

 A narrow, steep stairway leads up to the choir loft.
-It has not been used for decades due to municipal codes and the ADA.
-Choirs sing from the front, side altar.
+It is not used due to municipal codes and the ADA.
+Choirs sing from in front of the side altar.

 In addition to the main altar, there are six side altars.
-The ornate pulpit is rarely used today.
+The ornate pulpit is still used today on special occasions.

-Old-world traditions are maintained at Five Wounds Portuguese National Parish.
+Old-world traditions are maintained at Five Wounds Portuguese National Parish, like the Procession of the Steps of the Lord's Passion (Senhor dos Passos) during Lent.

 The Risen Christ adorns the main altar from Easter to Pentecost.

-The Feast of the Holy Ghost has been celebrated since 1914.
+The Feast of the Holy Spirit has been celebrated since 1914.
 That first year, Mass was celebrated from the front porch of the parish rectory.
-The first Holy Ghost Mass in the new church was celebrated on June 29, 1918.
+The first Holy Spirit Mass in the new church was celebrated on June 29, 1918.

 Five Wounds Portuguese National Church was founded by immigrants and has welcomed all since 1914.